stulp/dmpbbo/README.md

 with evolution strategies, in particular the optimization of the parameters of dynamical movement primitives.

 # For whom?

-This library may be useful for you if you
+This library may be useful for you if you:

 + are interested in the **theory** behind dynamical movement primitives and their optimization.
 Then the <a href="tutorial/"><b>tutorials</b></a> are the best place to start.

-+ already know about dynamical movement primitives and reinforcement learning, but would rather **use existing, tested code** than brew it yourself.
-In this case, <a href="demos_cpp/"><b>demos_cpp/</b></a> and <a href="demos_python/"><b>demos_python/</b></a> are a good starting point, as they provide examples of how to use the code.
++ already know about dynamical movement primitives and reinforcement learning, but would rather use existing than brew it yourself.
+In this case, <a href="demos/"><b>demos/</b></a> is a good starting point, as they provide examples of how to use the code.

 + run the optimization of DMPs **on a real robot**.
-In this case, go right ahead to <a href="demo_robot/"><b>demo_robot/</b></a>.
+In this case, go right ahead to <a href="demos/robot/"><b>demos/robot/</b></a>.
+Reading the tutorials and inspecting demos beforehand will help to understand demos/robot.

 + want to contribute.
 If you want to delve deeper into the functionality of the code, the **doxygen documentation of the API** is for you.
 See the [INSTALL.md](INSTALL.md) on how to generate it.

 # How?

 How to install the libraries/binaries/documentation is described in [INSTALL.md](INSTALL.md)

-# Code structure

-Most submodules of this project are independent of all others, so if you don't care about dynamical movement primitives, the following submodules can still easily be integrated in other code to perform some (hopefully) useful function:

-+ `functionapproximators/` : a module that defines a generic interface for function approximators, as well as several specific implementations (LWR, LWPR, iRFRLS, GMR)

-+ `dynamicalsystems/` : a module that defines a generic interface for dynamical systems, as well as several specific implementations (exponential, sigmoid, spring-damper)

-+ `bbo/` : implementation of some (rather simple) algorithms for the stochastic optimization of black-box cost functions

-## Why Python and C++?

-When optimizing DMPs on a real robot, it's best to have the DMPs running in your real-time control loop.
-Hence, DMPs need to be implemented in C++.
-For the optimization algorithms itself, real-time concerns are not an issue.
-However, on-the-fly visualization to monitor the optimization process is important, and for this Python is a better choice.

-For completeness, basic DMP functionality has been implemented in Python as well.
-And the optimization algorithms have been implemented in C++ also.
-However, the main use case is C++ for DMPs, and Python for optimization.
-How to do this is implemented in `demo_robot/`, and documented in `tutorial/dmp_bbo_robot.md`

-Note that for now the Python code has not been documented well, please Doxygen navigate the C++ documentation instead (class/function names have been kept consistent).

-# Why dmpbbo?
+# Why?

 For our own use, the aims of coding this were the following: